Semaphorin: Functions

-Semaphorins are very versatile.
+Semaphorins are versatile ligands.
 Their discovery was in regards to axon guidance in the limb buds of grasshoppers in 1992, but since then, it has been discovered that semaphorins have a role in many processes.
 They not only guide axons in development, but also have major roles in immune function (classes 4, 6, and 7) and the development of bones.
 Class 3 semaphorins are one of the most versatile semaphorin classes, in which Sema3a is the most studied.

 During development, semaphorins and their receptors may be involved in the sorting of pools of motor neurons and the modulation of pathfinding for afferent and efferent axons from and to these pools.
 For instance, Sema3a repels axons from the dorsal root ganglia, facial nerves, vagal nerves, olfactory-sensory, cortical nerves, hippocampal nerves and cerebellar nerves.

 Class 3 semaphorins have an important function after traumatic central nervous system injuries, such as spinal cord injury.
 They regulate neuronal and non-neuronal cells associated with the traumatic injury due to their presence in the scar tissue.
 Class 3 semaphorins modulate axonal regrowth, re-vascularisation, re-myelination and the immune response after central nervous system trauma.